 - And in what format they want that information.

-Following on from your keyword research, you should be updating your website with keyword-driven informative and engaging content – not just sales listings.
+Following on from your keyword research, you should active on social media channels and updating your website with keyword-driven informative and engaging content – not just sales listings.
 This is why we recommend having a blog on your website, and not just dismissing it as a ‘nice to have’ – it can actually be the lynchpin of your site’s online presence!

 Still not convinced?
 Well, Inbound Marketing gurus Hubspot conducted research that found businesses who actively blog enjoy on average: